After your immunisation - NIP8870

 How you may feel after the immunisation and what can help

 Serious immunisation reactions are very rare.
 Some people can get reactions that are the body's normal response to immunisation.
-These usually go away after a day or two, and are set out in the table below.
+These usually go away after a day or so, and are set out in the table below.

-What you may feel What can help When this could start
+What you may feel

 Swelling and pain at the injection site (hard and sore to touch)